Related Subjects: Asthma

 - Upper airways obstruction

-- Type 2: It is usually due to ventilatory weakness, sedation or diseases that impair ventilation Hypercapnia causes acidosis for which there is over days a corresponding rise in renal retention of bicarbonate.
+- Type 2: Usually due to ventilatory weakness, sedation, or conditions that impair ventilation.
+Hypercapnia causes acidosis, which prompts a compensatory rise in renal retention of bicarbonate over days.

 - Causes of Type 1 when tired, sedation, hypoventilation